hakobhn/-kubernetes-mentoring-program/3-deployment-and-configuration/materials/README.md

 - Blue/Green: Version B is released alongside version A, then the traffic is switched to version B.
 - Canary: Version B is released to a subset of users, then proceed to a full rollout.
 - A/B testing: Version B is released to a subset of users under specific condition.
-- Shadow: Version B receives real-world traffic alongside version A and doesn’t impact the response.
+- Shadow: Version B receives real-world traffic alongside version A doesn’t impact the response.

 Here is the description for each one of them: [deployment strategies](https://thenewstack.io/deployment-strategies/).